Mosspark Universe Vol.1 by Neil Mosspark(USA). Speculative Fiction. (May '17)

 Thanks for this, and for your encouragement.
 After all that work, I do think it’s a better manuscript.
 Thanks, too, for being patient and "holding my hand” while I learned to navigate the changes.
 My skill set is growing, which is always a nice thing.
 I’ll let you know how everything plays out.

-'Alcohol Consumption and the Formation of Play' by Deputy Vice-Chancellor Deidre Anderson.
+'Alcohol Consumption and the Formation of Play' by Deputy Vice-Chancellor Deidre Anderson(NSW).
 Sociology Thesis.
 Structural, Copy Edit.(April '16).

 Thanks Tom, I really appreciate your time.
 I look forward to reading through your suggestions.